Cheltenham lapdancing club boss 'a cowboy'

 In Bristol Crown Court Mr Woodman was accused of "trying to skirt round the rules and blame the girls".

-The women - three lapdancers and their manager - deny the charges.'A nightmare'
+The women - three lapdancers and their manager - deny the charges.

 Mr Woodman had employed Mandy Cool, 29; Rachel Goodchild, 24; Stephanie Pye, 31, and their manager Charlotte Devaney, 34, to work for him at a club he rented during the National Hunt Festival, the jury was told.

 Two brothers who accompanied the women - Robert Morris, 27, and Alexander Morris, 23 - deny charges of robbery and kidnap.